 To help reduce separation anxiety and even give your child something to look forward to while you are gone, I suggest leaving surprise notes.

-6. Schedule time for phone or video calls so your child can see and hear you even when you are away.
+6. Schedule time for phone calls or video chats when you are away.

 Thanks to smartphones, FaceTime, Skype and more, being away doesn’t have to feel so far.
 My kids know they can call me anytime when I am away, but I limit my calls to them so it doesn’t make the separation even more difficult (especially for my daughter).